 Join us for an intimate concert featuring Elizabeth Hainen, Principal Harpist of the Philadelphia Orchestra, at 7:00pm on Friday, November 2, 2018 at Ash & Elm Cider Co. in Indianapolis.
 Praised by the Philadelphia Inquirer for “her ability to blend and color the musical line,” and “to find transparency in an almost timeless atmosphere", this is a concert you won't want to miss!
 Ms. Hainen will be performing selections from her newest CD, Home, including works by Bach, Sting, and Debussy.
-A cash bar will be available for audience members to enjoy Ash & Elm cider and snacks during the concert.
+Cider and snacks from Ash & Elm Cider Co. will be available for purchase to enjoy during the concert and a reception with the artist will immediately follow the concert.
+All ages are welcome.
 We hope to see you there!

 Ash & Elm Cider Co.